ZedCode/how-to-golang-tdd/index.md

 The above will be inside of each Handler function.

-Finally, back in `handlers.go` update the `checkHandler` function to check the passphrase:
+Back in `handlers.go` update the `checkHandler` function to check the passphrase:

 ```golang
 func checkHandler(c *fiber.Ctx) error {